Trudy Harrison: Political career

 On 6 March 2018, Harrison introduced a Ten Minute Rule Motion that seeks to introduce a ban on wild animals in circuses.
 This was introduced to the Commons as a Private Members Bill, where Harrison stated "Making wild animals travel in crates and perform unnatural tasks for our amusement does not have my support and nor does it have the support of the public."

 Harrison previously served as Parliamentary Private Secretary to the Ministry of Defence ministerial team.
 Harrison served on the Education Committee and was later the Private Parliamentary Secretary to the Secretary of State for Education.

 Harrison has questioned the current efficacy of family courts, arguing that they often disadvantage sufferers of domestic abuse.

 In July 2019, Harrison supported Michael Gove in the 2019 Conservative Party leadership election.

 In October 2019, Harrison voted for Boris Johnson's Brexit deal.

 Harrison supports the construction of the UK's first deep coal mine to be built in Copeland.
+The mine was a topic of contention in West Cumbria, with little to no progress ever made during the Harrison years.

 Harrison stood for, and won, re-election in Copeland at the 2019 general election.
 Following this she was made Parliamentary Private Secretary to the Prime Minister.

 In December 2019, Harrison was appointed Parliamentary Private Secretary to the Prime Minister Boris Johnson, serving alongside Alex Burghart.

 On 17 September 2021, Harrison was appointed Parliamentary Under-Secretary of State at the Department for Transport, during the second cabinet reshuffle of the second Johnson ministry.

 Harrison was appointed a Minister of State for Transport on 7 July 2022, serving alongside Wendy Morton.

+Harrison was appointed Parliamentary Under Secretary of State in the Department for Environment, Food and Rural Affairs on 7 September 2022.

+In July 2023, Harrison announced that she would stand down as an MP at the 2024 general election.